VisualDataWeb/LD-VOWL/README.md

 ## License

-LinkedDataVOWL is licensed under the MIT License.
+LD-VOWL is licensed under the MIT License.
 See LICENSE.txt for more details.

 ## Demo

-A public demo is available at [http://ldvowl.visualdataweb.org/](http://ldvowl.visualdataweb.org/).
+A public demo is available at [http://ldvowl.visualdataweb.org/](http://ldvowl.visualdataweb.org).